 In addition to Trauma Sensitive Yoga, I have been working in non-profits including program development, grant writing, Monitoring and Evaluation, developing trainings and offering workshops, overseeing/supervising staff and project implementation since 2009.
 I earned my Bachelor’s degree in Early Childhood Special Education from the University of Kansas before entering the Peace Corps, serving in Tanzania as a Health Education Volunteer from 2010-2013.
 I have experience teaching yoga with the Compassionate Schools Project, at residential facilities, Catholic Charities with refugee children, prenatal yoga, LQBTQ+ youth, and special needs yoga for youth.
 I previously served as a trauma-informed consultant on the Board of Directors for the Kentucky Yoga Initiative.

 I am currently working to expand my personal awareness of this work as an anti-oppressive practice.
-I am striving to continually develop my cultural competencies and meet communities who welcome me in, with what may best serve them in that moment.
+I am striving to continually develop my cultural humility and meet communities who welcome me in, with what may best serve them in that moment.